Joseph Gorham: Career

-Joseph served as a lieutenant in his brother's ranger company from 1744 through 1752.
+Gorham served as a lieutenant in his brother's ranger company from 1744 through 1752.
 Initially the rank and file members of the company were Wampanoag and Nauset Indians from southeastern Massachusetts, prized as much for their small-boat handling skills (learned in the whaling industry) as for their scouting and tracking skills, and also a handful of Pequawket Indians from Maine.
 Gorham was in the Battle at Canso during Father Le Loutre's War (1748-1752).
 Shortly after his brother's death in December 1751, Joseph was promoted to captain and took command of the rangers, who were by then mostly Anglo-Americans.
 During the French and Indian War he participated in the Expulsion of the Acadians and in both the Battle of Petitcodiac, where he was wounded, as well as the Cape Sable Campaign and the St. John River Campaign.

 A contemporary of the famous ranger Robert Rogers, Joseph led Gorham's Rangers in the Siege of Louisbourg in 1758, the Siege of Quebec in 1759, and after his promotion to Major Commandant of the Nova Scotia Ranger Corps in 1761, the expedition to Havana in 1762, where disease all but wiped out the rangers.

 Joseph settled in Nova Scotia where he was active in Indian affairs.
 Rev. Wood taught Mi'kmaq people the bible in their own language in Gorham's home.
 He was named to the Nova Scotia Council in 1766, but rarely attended.
 He was also briefly the Lieutenant-Governor of Placentia in 1770.
 He also fought in the American Revolution, leading the Royal Fencible American Regiment and was also noted as the commander of British forces victorious at Fort Cumberland in 1776.